 One of the best hair thickening product currently on the market is Diaboost from Nioxin (£50.60, 100mls) Think Botox for your hair!
 It works by increasing the thickness of each existing hair strand for fuller-looking hair.
 The hair becomes manageable, fuller and noticeably thicker after just one use.

 Tempting as it is to ‘chop it all off’, there are less drastic options.
 Of-course the first step is to get a good cut (in hairdressers’ terms, that’s a couple of inches).
-Cutting hair stimulates hair growth and thickens up lack lustrous hair.
+Cutting hair thickens up lack lustrous hair.
 Disguising fine baby hair with a light non-committal fringe, which can easily be grown out later on is also a good choice.
 Dry shampoo is an absolute essential for any new mum and should be on every baby equipment checklist.
 It gives your hair an extra day between washes; Freshening up hair, it creates volume and body, essential for styling.
 I love the Wella Eimi Dry Me (£14.40, 180mls) which is simply a hair salon in a bottle.

 Consider the ‘look’ you want to achieve.
 If hair is shoulder-length or beyond, a simple ponytail or bun can look great, even with limited time to get ready.
 Check out my top knot bun tutorial or see my Pinterest 'New Mums' Board for other styles.

 When putting your hair up isn’t an option, try to go with nature and embrace what your hair wants to do.
 If you have naturally curly hair and have spent years trying to get that poker straight look, now might be a good time to ditch the GHDs (for a while anyway).
 There are some great products on the market for curly hair that will win the battle against frizz every time.
 Tending to curls is a whole new article but one crucial point to mention is as curly hair is dry (Sorry curlies, I know you know that) use the best conditioner you can afford.
 Wella Nutricurl Cleansing Conditioner is a must for mum's that like the curly girl method.
 This gentle cleanser helps to maintain the softness of waves and curls.
-It's Ideal for your routine with a low-foam formula: a one-step process so there is no need to use conditioner after.
+It's Ideal for your routine with a low-foam formula: a one-step process so there is no need to use shampoo.
 Available from my shop (£17.20, 250mls)

 Hair with a slight wave is bang on trend right now.
 Leave to dry naturally, then simply tip your head upside down and shake hair at the roots to loosen up and create volume.
 Finish with a defining product such as Wella Eimi's Pearl Styler (£12.10, 100mls).
-I have been using this product since I was 17 and its truly my 'go to'.
+I have been using this product since I was 17 years old (showing my age!) and its truly my 'go to'.
 It creates a strong flexible hold and teasable texture with pearl gloss shine with bonus points for added protection from the effects of UV.